CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/5 - General Rollout/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Code documentation covers critical functionality.
+Almost all files have explanatory comments.
+There are some typos and grammatical errors in the comments though.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS with Notes

 ### Project Documentation